jumpinjackie/forge-e33-mod/design/LANDS.md

 {T}: Add {C}.
 {T}: Add {U} or {R}.
 Activate this ability only if you control a Gestral or Grandis.
 {T}: Add {U} or {R}.
 This land doesn't untap during your next untap step
+---
+The Grandis have embraced us with such warmth and hope.
+What a balm for the soul to know that other beings survived, that we in Lumiere are not alone!
+It truly is a miracle.
+- Aurelien, Expedition 65
 ```

 [card implementation](../custom/cards/m/monocos_station.txt)